vmthunder/spec/cachegroup.rst

 Dependencies depends on the specific cache schemes.
 For using flashcachegroup, Facebook’s flashcache must already be installed.
-For bcachegroup, Linux kernel must >= 3.10
+For bcachegroup, Linux kernel >= 3.10

 Testing
 =======